Chronic myelogenous leukemia (CML)

 • Ponatinib (Iclusig)

 For those with chronic myelogenous leukaemia, targeted medicines are the first line of treatment.
-Swelling or puffiness of the skin, nausea, muscle cramps, exhaustion, diarrhoea, and skin rashes are among side effects of these targeted medications.
+Swelling or puffiness of the skin, nausea, muscle cramps, exhaustion, diarrhea, and skin rashes are among the side effects of these targeted medications.

 The success of targeted medication therapy is monitored using blood tests that detect the presence of the BCR-ABL gene.
 Doctors may investigate alternative targeted medications, such as omacetaxine (Synribo), or other treatments if the disease does not respond or grows resistant to targeted therapy.